1934 United Air Lines Boeing 247 crash: History of flight

-At 14:00 on Friday, February 23, 1934, United Airlines Boeing 247, NC13357, c/n 1739, departed Salt Lake City, Utah, bound for Cheyenne, Wyoming.
+At 14:00 on Friday, February 23, 1934, United Air Lines Boeing 247, registered as NC13357, with serial number 1739, departed Salt Lake City, Utah, bound for Cheyenne, Wyoming.
 The weather was poor, with snow and sleet throughout the region, with up to 7 in of snow accumulating in the lowlands and even more at higher altitudes.

 "The last word received by radio from the ill-fated plane was when pilot Lloyd Anderson signaled "All Okay" 20 minutes after the departure.
 When the plane did not arrive at Cheyenne on schedule, an immediate search was started."